-Husqvarna Group has in 2014 established a function for Internal Control.
-The objective of the Group Internal Control function is to provide support to the Group Management and the Management of the Divisions, enabling them to continuously provide solid and improved internal controls relating to financial reporting.
-The tasks performed by the Internal Control function aim to ensure compliance with policies, instructions and guidelines, and to create efficient conditions for specific control activities in key processes related to financial reporting.
-The Audit Committee is informed of the results of the work performed by the Internal Control function.
+Husqvarna Group also has a function for internal control.
+The objective of Group Internal Control is to provide support for Group Management and the management of the divisions, enabling them to continually provide solid and improved internal control relating to financial reporting.
+The tasks performed by the Internal Control function aim to ensure compliance with policies, instructions and guidelines as well as to create efficient conditions for specific con¬trol activities in key processes related to financial reporting.
+The Audit Committee is informed of the results of the work carried out by the Internal Control function.

-Each operative unit has a controller whose responsibilities include ensuring that the unit’s internal controls comply with Group standards, as well as compliance with Group guidelines and principles as stated in Husqvarna’s Accounting Manual.
-The controller is also responsible for ensuring that financial information is correct and complete and is delivered on time.
-Country Officers are appointed by Husqvarna Group in each country where the Group operates subsidiaries.
-The Officers’ duties include safeguarding the interests of the shareholders as well as identifying and reporting risks linked to fiscal regulations and other legislation.
+Each operative unit has a controller whose responsibilities include ensuring that the unit’s internal controls comply with Group standards, as well as compliance with Group guidelines and principles.
+The controller is also responsible for ensuring that fi¬nancial information is correct and complete and that it is delivered on time.
+Country Officers are appointed by Husqvarna Group in each country where the Group has subsidiaries.
+The duties of the Officers include safeguarding the interests of shareholders as well as identifying and reporting risks linked to fiscal regulations and other legislation.